oshkosher/Wavelets/README.md

   You'll need to have CUDA and Java installed.
   If you're using Linux or Cygwin, just run "make".
-  If you're using Visual Studio, open a visual studio command prompt and run "nm". (this is a batch file that calls "nmake" on Makefile.nmake.
+  If you're using Visual Studio, open a visual studio command prompt and run "make". (this is a batch file that calls "nmake" on Makefile.nmake.

   I haven't tried integrating it into the Visual Studio IDE yet.